zack-bitcoin/amoveo/README.md

-æternity
+Aeternity
 ==========

-This is the code used for the testnet for the [æternity](https://aeternity.com) project.
+A blockchain for trust-free markets in financial derivatives

-This testnet uses simple PoW consensus.
-Its purpose is to show how state-channels work.
+This is being used by: [æternity](https://aeternity.com).

 ### Compiling and Runing
-You will need Erlang version 18 or higher, and a couple of libraries.
+you will need Erlang and a couple of libraries.
 Please follow instructions:

 [For Ubuntu](docs/compile_ubuntu.md)
 [For Mac](docs/compile_mac.md)